esyede/rakit/packages/docs/data/validation.md

 'email' => 'unique:users,email_address',
 ```

-Often, when updating a record in the database, you want to use the `'unique'` rule,
-but exclude the row being updated.
-For example, when updating a user's profile, you can
-allow them to change their email address.

-However, when the `'unique'` rule runs, it would certainly not apply to that specific user
-because the user might not have changed their address, thus causing the unique rule to fail.

-So how to overcome this?
-Easy:
+Updating a record has to leave out the row being updated, or a user who kept their own
+email address would fail the rule.
+Pass its id as a third parameter:

 #### Force the `unique` rule to ignore a certain ID: